What Are the Top Pros and Cons of Aquaculture?

 Pro: Allows Wild Ecosystems to Recover Naturally

 Nature, when left to its own devices, is incredibly resilient.
 As long as people don’t fish them to unsustainable levels, wild fisheries are capable of restoring themselves to what they were before.
 Right now, more than 30% of fisheries worldwide are overexploited, dropping populations to a point where they aren’t sustainable.
-If they spend too much time at this level, the entire population could die out, causing the ecosystem in that area to collapse.
+If they spend too much time at this level, the entire population could die out.
+Thus, causing the ecosystem in that area to collapse.
 Switching some of the demand to aquaculture farms rather than wild fish can give these fisheries a chance to recover.
 As a result, the next time fishermen show up to harvest, they won’t risk damaging the delicate ecosystem.

 Finding the Balance With Aquaculture

 Aquaculture isn’t inherently positive or negative.
 As with most industrial practices, it has its pros and cons.
 Finding a balance that allows us to enjoy seafood without damaging or destroying the environment in the process is vital.

 Want more from Environment.co?
 Subscribe to our monthly newsletter to receive our latest posts and exclusive content straight to your inbox.